ProfGentry/profgentry.github.io/README.md

-# Welcome to Professor Gentrty's Site
+# Welcome to Professor Gentry's Site